jgerstmayr/EXUDYN/docs/RST/structures/VisualizationSettings.rst

   | global number of segments for drawing axes cylinders and cones (reduce this number, e.g. to 4, if many axes are drawn)
 * | **backgroundColor** [type = Float4, default = [1.0,1.0,1.0,1.0], size = 4]:
   | \ ``SC.visualizationSettings.general.backgroundColor``\
-  | \tabnewline red, green, blue and alpha values for background color of render window (white=[1,1,1,1]; black = [0,0,0,1])
+  | red, green, blue and alpha values for background color of render window (white=[1,1,1,1]; black = [0,0,0,1])
 * | **backgroundColorBottom** [type = Float4, default = [0.8,0.8,1.0,1.0], size = 4]:
   | \ ``SC.visualizationSettings.general.backgroundColorBottom``\
-  | \tabnewline red, green, blue and alpha values for bottom background color in case that useGradientBackground = True
+  | red, green, blue and alpha values for bottom background color in case that useGradientBackground = True
 * | **circleTiling** [type = PInt, default = 16]:
   | \ ``SC.visualizationSettings.general.circleTiling``\
   | global number of segments for circles; if smaller than 2, 2 segments are used (flat)